theimowski/FsBlog/source/blog/2015/12-21-property-based-testing-xslt.md

 ## Tests

-For the tests we'll need a couple of helper functions.
-I'll skip the implementation of those functions here for brevity, let's just assume we are given the following:
+Implementation of a couple of helper functions is skipped for brevity as well, let's just assume we are given the following:

     /// takes path to the XSLT file and input document
-    /// outputs the result of transformation
+    /// returns the result of transformation
     val xsltTransform : string -> XDocument -> XDocument

+    /// pretty-print XML Document for inspection
+    val format : XDocument -> string

     /// checks whether XML cocument conforms to the provided XML Schema val conformsToSchema : XDocument -> bool

     /// generic function to traverse the XML tree
     /// can evaluate to string, bool, or "evaluator" (iterable sequence of nodes)
-    /// throws exceptions in case of invalid cast val xpath<'a> : string -> XNode -> 'a
+    /// use with caution! - it throws exceptions e.g. in case of invalid casts val xpath<'a> : string -> XNode -> 'a

     /// takes input and output XML document